bluevariant/ocbetree/README.md

 ## Features

-I made a variant of Octotree with some pro feature
+I made a variant of Octotree with some pro features.

 - Multiple tabs
 - Github theme compatibility